 First-degree murder is a class 1 felony.
-The punishment is
+The punishment is life in prison.

 There is no possibility of parole if the victim is an officer or other first responder.
-See our article on first-degree murder of a peace officer, firefighter, or emergency medical service provider (18-3-107 C.R.S.).
+See our article on first-degree murder of a peace officer, firefighter, or emergency medical service provider (18-3-107 C.R.S.).1

-Also see our article on attempted murder.
+Also, see our article on attempted murder.

 Second-degree murder under 18-3-103 C.R.S. is knowingly causing another’s death.
 The defendant may not have planned for the victim to die.
 But the defendant knew that death would likely result.

 Example: Henry is an abusive boyfriend.
 His beatings have put his girlfriend in a coma before.
 After the latest beating, Henry leaves her unconscious.
 She soon dies.